sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 How do I unschedule a campaign that I don't want to send?
 {% endanchor %}

-You can unschedule a campaign by navigating to your list of campaigns, clicking the action cog next to the campaign you want to stop and clicking Unschedule.
+You can unschedule a campaign by navigating to your list of campaigns, clicking the action cog next to the campaign you want to stop and clicking **Unschedule**.
 This returns the campaign to "draft" form.

 {% anchor h3 %}
 How do I stop a campaign send?
 {% endanchor %}

 When a campaign is in progress, a red X will appear next to that campaign on your campaigns page.
-Click this X to cancel your campaign.
-NOTE: you cannot resume a cancelled campaign.
+Click this X to cancel your campaign. **NOTE: you cannot resume a cancelled campaign.**

 {% anchor h3 %}
 Can I retrieve Marketing Campaigns events via the Event Webhook?